 - A CARFAX report is a detailed accounting of a car’s history.

-- CARFAX reports on a vehicle’s title, mileage, previous ownership, accident reports, and what it might tell you what the vehicle was used for, such as whether it was a personal or commercial vehicle.
+- CARFAX reports on a vehicle’s title, mileage, previous ownership, accident reports, and it might tell you what the vehicle was used for, such as whether it was a personal or commercial vehicle.

-- A “clean” report means that CARFAX hasn’t found any significant issues, but the report is dependent on information being a matter of record so CARFAX can find it.
+- A “clean” report means CARFAX hasn’t found any significant issues, but the report is dependent on information being a matter of record so CARFAX can find it.